wisdark/AORT/README.md

 ## Third part

-The tool uses crt.sh to get subdomains abusing ssl transparency
+The tool uses different services to get subdomains in different ways

 The WAF detector was modified and addapted from [CRLFSuite](https://github.com/Nefcore/CRLFsuite) concept

+All DNS queries are scripted in python at 100%

 Email harvesting using Proxycrawl API with personal token (you can register a free account with 100 uses)